FEC records 100% attendance as Buhari presides over valedictory session

-The News Agency of Nigeria (NAN) reports that the council meeting which began at about 11.00am, has Vice-President Yemi Osinbajo; Secretary to the Government of the Federation, Mr Boss Mustapha; Chief of Staff to the President, Malam Abba Kyari; Head of Service, Winfred Oyo-Ita; and the National Security Adviser to the President, retired Maj.-Gen. Babagana Monguno in attendance.
+The council meeting which began at about 11.00am, has Vice-President Yemi Osinbajo; Secretary to the Government of the Federation, Mr Boss Mustapha; Chief of Staff to the President, Malam Abba Kyari; Head of Service, Winfred Oyo-Ita; and the National Security Adviser to the President, retired Maj.-Gen. Babagana Monguno in attendance.

 Others at the meeting were all cabinet ministers, presidential aides, and secretariat staff of the council.